ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

    .. note::

       The build server merges forward before building packages, except on release branches.
-      If you want to run the acceptance tests against a branch in development, you probably only want to specify the branch.
+      If you want to run the client tests against a branch in development, you probably only want to specify the branch.

 .. option:: --branch <branch>